You probably already know you should be taking a fish oil or other omega-3 supplement.

 However, just like non-vegans, most people do not get enough in their diet, which is where a supplement can come in.
 Luckily fatty fish are just one of many sources of omega-3 fats.

 On our list, we mostly included algae-based options.
 Generally, it’s a high-quality source, and these products reflect that.
 You can also get a flaxseed omega-3 supplement, which has more omega-6 fatty acids.
-This is neither better nor worse, and depends on your unique lipid profile.
+Most people already get plenty of omega-6 fatty acids in their diet, which is why the main focus should be on supplementing with omega-3s.

 No, absolutely not.
 Omega-3s, in any capacity, are good for almost everyone.
 While vegetarians and vegans may have a harder time getting omega-3s from their diet alone, everyone can benefit from supplementation.